mppmu/BoostFractor.jl/docs/src/examples.md

 ### Single Disk
 File: `Single Disk.ipynb`
- * Initilization & Run of all algorithms for a single disk setup
+ * Initialization & Run of all algorithms for a single disk setup
  * Comparision between the algorithms

 ### Transformer, 20 Disks